Removing Spurious Concepts from Neural Network Representations via Joint Subspace Estimation: Experiments

 \section{Experiments}

+This section gives experimental evidence that JSE is able to identify the main-task and spurious concepts, and that in these respects JSE outperforms existing concept-removal methods.
+Since for realistic datasets there exists no ground truth about how main-task and spurious concepts are represented in the last-layer embeddings, we mostly need to rely on proxy experiments.
+A first experiment is the problem of OOD generalization (see Section \ref{sec:OOD_generalization}), where models are trained on data with a spurious correlation, and tested on data without.
+A good performance of a model after concept removal indicates that the spurious concept was removed adequately, while main-task features have remained intact.

-In this section we apply our JSE procedure to a Toy dataset of embeddings, two vision datasets (Waterbirds, CelebA) and one NLP dataset (MultiNLI).
-We compare JSE with standard empirical risk minimization (ERM), which does not attempt to mitigate the problem of OOD generalization due to spurious correlations, and with the concept-removal methods mentioned in Section~\ref{sec:related_work}: iterative null-space projection (INLP), relaxed linear adversarial concept erasure (RLACE) and adversarial removal based on a single linear adversary (ADV).
-In Appendix~\ref{sec:ERM_GW} we compare our method against group-weighted ERM.
-We have done this separately, as this is not a concept-removal method.
-Details about the datasets, experimental setup and parameter selection can be found in Appendix~\ref{sec:param_details}.
-For numerical details of the results, see Appendix~\ref{sec:full_results}.
+We proceed with an experiment on Toy data in Section \ref{sec:Toy_data}, for which we know the true main-task and spurious features.
+To further substantiate our claims, we present Grad-CAM results in Section \ref{sec:gradcam_main} and conduct experiments similar to \citet{ravfogel_2020} and \citet{Kumar_2022} to test the validity of concept-removal methods, in Sections \ref{sec:Rafvogel_experiment_main} and \ref{sec:Kumar_experiment} respectively.
+In this results section, we compare JSE with other last-layer concept-removal methods mentioned in Section\mbox{~\ref{sec:related_work}}: iterative null-space projection (INLP), relaxed linear adversarial concept erasure (RLACE), adversarial removal based on a single linear adversary (ADV) and least-squares concept erasure (LEACE).
+Details about the datasets, experimental setup and parameter selection are in Appendix\mbox{~\ref{sec:param_details}}.
+For numerical details, see Appendix\mbox{~\ref{sec:full_results}}.